psychopy/workshops/source/3days/buildingBetter.rst

 .. nextslide::

-Imagine we want to extend our Posner task to include a block where invalid trials occur on 80% or trials.
+Imagine we want to extend our Posner task to include a block where invalid trials occur on a higher proportion of trials.

 We need to create a total of 3 conditions files:

-- conditions20.xlsx
+- conditionsA.xlsx
-- conditions80.xlsx
+- conditionsB.xlsx
 - blocks.xlsx

 .. nextslide::